 Nowadays’ the festival is a mixture of the original traditions with Bon traditions, which is a Buddhist custom in which ancestors’ spirits are invited back to the earthly plane for a few days to be together once more.
 There are also some Shinto rituals in the mix, as the festival partly merged with a Shinto purification ritual in which they pray for the protection of their rice crops and a bountiful harvest.
 This mixing of traditional Chinese, Buddhist, and Shinto traditions happened often, creating a uniquely Japanese version of the traditions.
 The fusion of Shinto beliefs and rituals with Buddhist traditions and concepts is known as shinbutsu-shugo.

 The story of Orihime and Hikoboshi

 Orihime is so sad to be separated from her husband that she begs her father to let her see him.
 He again feels sorry for her, and he allows them to meet once a year on the 7th day of the 7th month after she finishes her weaving work.
-At first Orihime and Hikoboshi can’t cross the river, but when Orihime starts to cry a group of birds come to the rescue and create a bridge for her to cross the river and meet her beloved husband again.
-However, if it rains on the 7th of the 7th, unfortunately they can’t meet because the birds can’t come, and in that case they have to wait another year.
+At first, Orihime and Hikoboshi can’t cross the river, but when Orihime starts to cry a group of birds come to the rescue and create a bridge for her to cross the river and meet her beloved husband again.
+However, if it rains on the 7th day of the 7th month, unfortunately, they can’t meet because the birds can’t come, and in that case, they have to wait another year.
 So if it rains on Tanabata the Japanese call it ‘the tears of Orihime and Hikoboshi.